 Research Interests and PhD Supervision

-- The technologies of the self
+- The technologies of the self, neoliberal subjectivity, and the aesthetics of existence

-- Self-transformation through playful technologies
+- Self-transformation through gameplay and playful technologies

 I teach on modules that explore the relationship between users and technologies, drawing upon a range of philosophical traditions to critically evaluate the ways in which users are entangled with technologies in complex ways that result in transformations in their relations to self.